Former Australian soldier to be charged with Afghan’s murder

-CANBERRA, Australia (AP) — Police on Monday arrested the first Australian veteran for an alleged murder in Afghanistan three years after a war crime investigation found that 19 Australian special forces soldiers could face charges for illegal conduct during the conflict.
+CANBERRA, Australia (AP) — Police on Monday charged the first Australian veteran for an alleged murder in Afghanistan three years after a war crime investigation found that 19 Australian special forces soldiers could face charges for illegal conduct during the conflict.

-A 41-year-old man was arrested in New South Wales state and will be charged with the war crime of murder, an Australian Federal Police statement said.
+A 41-year-old man was arrested in New South Wales state and charged by police with the war crime of murder, an Australian Federal Police statement said.

 “It will be alleged he murdered an Afghan man while deployed to Afghanistan,” the statement said.

+He is expected to appear before a Sydney court within days, when a magistrate will likely consider whether he can be released from custody on bail.

 The man was identified by Australian Broadcasting Corp. and News Corp as former Special Air Service Regiment trooper Oliver Schulz.

 ABC broadcast helmet camera video in 2020 of a soldier it said was Schulz shooting an Afghan man in 2012 in a wheat field in Uruzgan province.